Dynamic vs. Personalized Pricing: How Do They Differ?

 eCommerce shopper looking at her cart on an eCommerce store seeing personalized pricing offers

-A pricing strategy is essential to the success of any business—a massive 85% of shoppers consider pricing when deciding where to shop.
-Two popular pricing strategies are dynamic and personalized pricing.
+A pricing strategy is essential to the success of any business, and two of the most popular are dynamic and personalized pricing.
 While personalized pricing is specific to each customer, dynamic pricing is based on external and market-related factors.

 Below, we explore the key differences between dynamic vs. personalized pricing, including pricing decisions, customer perception, and implementation, to help you choose the best one for your store.